vrepetskyi/put-ai-rob-1/README.md

 WSL provides a very limited amount of drivers<br />
 Therefore for something like webcam support, you will have to compile a custom [WSL kernel](https://github.com/microsoft/WSL2-Linux-Kernel)<br />
-Also you will need a tool like [usbipd-win](https://github.com/dorssel/usbipd-win) that will handle the control over your device to Linux<br />
+Also, you will need a tool like [usbipd-win](https://github.com/dorssel/usbipd-win) that will handle the control over your device to Linux<br />
 There is a [video](https://www.youtube.com/watch?v=t_YnACEPmrM) covering the whole process